nsharma-uk/event-planning/README.md

 # Event-planning website

-## Summary of the project
+## Project Summary

-Event Card creator - this project takes you through steps to create your event card.
-The user goes through a form where they can enter the event details, a food selection and a music selection, and all their information is then rendered on an event card template that they can print.
+Event Card creator - this project takes the user through steps to create their event card.
+The user enters information about their event details on a form, selects their chosen food and music and all their information is then rendered on an event card template that they can print.

 The created events are saved in local storage and the user can consult and edit them by going on the "My Saved Events" page.

 ## Team members